drankinatty/winsolver/README.md

               target version, otherwise a number of constants needed by the controls will not be defined, e.g. make the following changes:

-For a bit of background, see: [MinGW 32-bit Error Buttons Not Declared](https://stackoverflow.com/questions/27663558/opencv-win8-1-mingw32-source-code-error-tbbuttoninfo-was-not-declared-in-this).
-The change to `commctrl.h` simply changes a define to enable the required constants, e.g.

 **locate (near the top):**

     /* define _WIN32_IE if you really want it */